polhenarejos/pico-hsm/README.md

 For an advanced usage, see the docs and examples.

 ### Important
 OpenSC relies on PCSC driver, which reads a list (`Info.plist`) that contains a pair of VID/PID of supported readers.
 In order to be detectable, you must patch the UF2 binary (if you just downloaded from the [Release section](https://github.com/polhenarejos/pico-hsm/releases "Release section")) or configure the project with the proper VID/PID with `USB_VID` and `USB_PID` parameters in `CMake` (see [Build section](#build "Build section")).
-Note that you cannot distribute the patched/compiled binary if you do not own the VID/PID.
+Note that you cannot distribute the patched/compiled binary if you do not own the VID/PID or have an explicit authorization.

 ## Credits
 Pico HSM uses the following libraries or portion of code: